tvenetsanos/phase-3-ruby-methods-readme/README.md

 file, `example.rb`, that you can use to copy the code examples into.
 You can run this file from the lesson's main directory by typing `ruby lib/example.rb` to see what it produces.

-## Objectives

-- Describe how methods can define new routines and procedures for our code.
-- Define a method with the `def` keyword, supply the method's body, and close the method definition with the `end` keyword.
-- Invoke a method by calling it by name.

 ### Video